cyber-rosh/musings-bak/_posts/2021-06-19-rop-chains.md

 > ***The key to successful buffer overflow attack is to control the Instruction Pointer (IP).***

-In order to mitigate the effect of the buffer overflow vulnerabilities we have following mitigations in place:
+In order to mitigate the effect of the buffer overflow vulnerabilities we have following mitigation's in place:

 - ***Stack Canaries***: This is a compiler level protection.
 These are inserted by the compilers at compile time into the binaries.
 Different compilers have different ways by which they accomplish it.
 - ***Data Execution Prevention (DEP)***: This is supported at the hardware level by way of `NX` bit.
 Setting or unsetting this bit will make the address space executable or non-executable.
 We can control it through software.